-The built form policies apply to residential, commercial and mixed-use developments of all scales.
-In areas where industrial development is located adjacent to neighbourhood areas, the built form policies may apply.
+The built form policies apply to Neighbourhood urban form categories and residential, commercial and mixed-use developments of all scales, but do not apply in Industrial urban form categories.
+In areas where industrial development is located adjacent to Neighbourhood areas, the built form policies should be considered.
 The development characteristics of the urban form category and modifiers complement the built form policies and should be used to evaluate planning applications.

-Figure 36: Built Form Considerations
+Figure 38: Built Form Considerations